 Karen graduated from Wayne State University in Detroit, where she majored in journalism, covered the campus for the New York Times, and met her future husband over typewriters at the student newspaper.
 She was an assistant editor on the FTD FLORIST Magazine (for which she spent a week in the White House covering the floral preparations for Trisha Nixon's wedding) and had a successful career in public relations before she began writing books.
 She is a member of NINC (Novelists Inc.), ITW (International Thriller Writers), Sisters in Crime, and IASA (The Italian American Studies Association).
 She crafts her acclaimed page turners, which numerous fans report devouring in a single sitting, by teaming her journalist's head with her novelist's heart.

 Karen is active in the Detroit Jewish community and in Italian genealogy.
 She has visited Italy numerous times, studies Italian, and holds dual American and Italian citizenship.
 In 2019, she and her husband spent a month in Recanati, Italy, immersed in an intensive Italian language program at The Scuola Dante Alighieri-Campus L'Infinito, supported by Camerino University.
 They passed!
 She lives in Michigan with her husband and one of their two sons.
 Their home is filled with books, many stacked in Karen's to-be-read pile.

 What's In A Name?

 Karen Tintori and Jill Gregory previously co-authored two novels as Jillian Karr.
 For nearly a decade, Karen and Jill concentrated on their individual careers while trying to figure out how to "out" the Lamed Vovniks.

 Karen's legal American name appears on her first non-fiction collaboration, What Does Being Jewish Mean?
 By the time she and Jill wrote their first novel together, they decided that since they write with one voice they'd do it as one person--Jillian Karr, a combination of their first names.
-For Karen's first solo work of narrative nonfiction, Trapped: The 1909 Cherry Mine Disaster, she decided to begin writing under her legal Italian name.
+For Karen's first solo work of narrative nonfiction, Trapped: The 1909 Cherry Mine Disaster, she began writing under her legal Italian name.

 To contact Karen email her.